-16 ADMINISTRATION OF APPLICATIONS FOR RELIEF
+13 ADMINISTRATION OF APPLICATIONS FOR RELIEF

-- 16.1 Decisions relating to the granting of reliefs will be delegated to the staff reporting to the Director of Connected Chelmsford.
+- 13.1 Decisions relating to the granting of reliefs will be delegated to the staff reporting to the Director of Connected Chelmsford.
 Most reliefs will be granted automatically using records already held by the Council.
-Applications from business rate payers who think they should be eligible must be made in writing to Chelmsford City Council, Business Rates, Civic Centre, Duke Street, Chelmsford CM1 1JE. - 16.2 There is no statutory right of appeal against a decision made by the Council in respect of retail rate or business rate reoccupation relief.
+Applications from business rate payers who think they should be eligible must be made in writing to Chelmsford City Council, Business Rates, Civic Centre, Duke Street, Chelmsford CM1 1JE. - 13.2 There is no statutory right of appeal against a decision made by the Council in respect of discretionary reliefs.
 However, the Council will review the decision if the ratepayer is dissatisfied with the outcome.
-The review will be carried out by the Director of Connected Chelmsford and the final decision made by the

-- Director of Connected Chelmsford and/or the Cabinet Member for Connected Chelmsford - 16.3 If an unsuccessful applicant requests a review, they will still need to continue to pay their rates bill.
-Once the review has been carried out, the ratepayer will be informed, in writing, of the decision. - 16.4 The right of appeal process does not affect a ratepayer's legal right to challenge the decision by way of a judicial review.
+The review will be carried out by a senior officer within the Revenues Team.
+Any subsequent request for review will be considered by the Revenue and Benefit Services Manager in consultation with the Director for Connected Chelmsford. - 13.3 If an unsuccessful applicant requests a review, they will still need to continue to pay their rates bill.
+Once the review has been carried out, the ratepayer will be informed, in writing, of the decision. - 13.4 The right of appeal process does not affect a ratepayer's legal right to challenge the decision by way of a judicial review.